Skip to main content

 import { ServiceProvider } from '@athenna/ioc'

-import { AppHelper } from '#app/helpers/AppHelper'
+import { AppHelper } from '#src/helpers/AppHelper'

 export default class AppProvider extends ServiceProvider {